gorillalogic/automate-rubies/docs/README.md

 - you create a suite using `describe`
 - You can add startng and finishing logic using `before` and `after` (This is optional)
 - Each test is written in a `it` method, with a self-explanatory name, that tells what the test is verifying.
+- Remember our [Application under test](#let's-inherit-our-base-class), there were 4 offers, and now we have a test that will verify that.

 Let's add more tests:

-In our `OrdersPage` file lets add the following logic
+In our `OrdersPage` file let's add the following logic

 ```ruby
 require 'selenium-webdriver'